 Dressing up for Halloween at your restaurant is exciting, but don’t treat it like a night out with your friends.
 Depending on the type of restaurant you work at and the general atmosphere, you may want to hold off on some of your whackier costume ideas.

-- If you work at an upscale full-service restaurant, you may want to stick with more subtle costumes, such as adding cat ears, witch hats, or Zoro masks to regular attire.
+- If you manage an upscale full-service restaurant, you may want to stick with more subtle costumes, such as adding cat ears, witch hats, or Zoro masks to regular attire.

 - If you work at a more casual bar or restaurant, you can go all-out with witches, ghosts, goblins, and more.